Soros87/project_blockexplorer-mysol/README.md

 - Did a pending transaction get mined?
 - What transfers did an address receive this year?

 Good luck and have fun!

-Tim is here.
+Tim comments
+1) run npm install tailwindcss for react
+2) update the react version and testing-library version to resolve peer dependencies conflict
+3) install flowbite css